 Some of these felines particularly love to climb, so they may get into weird spaces in your house!

 These cats are extremely trainable.
 They learn quickly and are often people-oriented enough to actually listen to the commands.
 Most can be litter box trained from a young age, sometimes even before they are old enough to be adopted.

 Both the Ragdoll and Maine Coon are intelligent, so there is going to be little variance between their kittens on this trait.
 Luckily, unlike dogs, you don’t necessarily have to provide these cats with mental stimulation, as long as they have plenty of toys and space to climb.
 They will often use their brain while “hunting” toys and climbing cat trees.

 Training cats is similar to training dogs.
 Positive reinforcement is key.
-If you use negative reinforcement (a.k.a. punishment), then your cat may simply stop interacting with the training sessions.
+If you use negative reinforcement (punishment), then your cat may simply stop interacting with the training sessions.
 Treats are an easy motivator, though some kittens are just as motivated by toys.
-One or two short training sessions a day is often all that these cats need.
+One or two short training sessions a day are often all that these cats need.
 If they don’t walk on a leash yet, dedicate at least one of these sessions to leash familiarization.

 These cats will have long coats that will require care.
 You should brush them at least twice a week to prevent matting and remove dirt and debris.
 This also helps spread the natural oils in their coat, which can prevent breakage and keep the coat healthy.

 These cats may shed particularly badly during certain parts of the year.
 This can vary from individual to individual and may be affected by your local climate, though.
 Therefore, we recommend paying attention to the amount that your cat is shedding.
 If brushing twice a week no longer seems like enough, you may want to increase it to every other day or even every day.